 - 1 tbsp. – coconut oil melted

-- Into a food processor add pitted dates, toasted coconut flakes, almond flour, salted almonds and freeze-dried raspberries.
+- Into a food processor, add pitted dates, toasted coconut flakes, almond flour, salted almonds, and freeze-dried raspberries.

-- Then stop the food processor, remove the lid, and using straight silicon spatula remove unprocessed nuts stuck to the bottom and sides of the food processor container then process for 30 more second.
+- Then stop the food processor, remove the lid, and use a silicone spatula to remove unprocessed nuts stuck to the bottom and sides of the food processor container then process for 30 more seconds.

-Recipe adopted from Fifteen Spatulas and adjusted to my liking.
+The recipe was adapted from Fifteen Spatulas and adjusted to my liking.